Issyanofsky/rick_and_morty/README.md

 inside the /yamls folder there are the files needed to run the application on a K8s cluster.

-**Deployment.yaml** - Deployment file that lunches an image from DockerHub (ecyanofsky/rick_and_morty:1.0) on a pod under the name: rick-morty. it set to 1 replica (can serve more), pulling a image of the REST-api of the ricky and morty. it listen on port 5000.
+**Deployment.yaml** - Deployment file that lunches an image from DockerHub (ecyanofsky/rick_and_morty:1.0) on a pod under the name: rick-morty. it set to 1 replica (can serve more), pulling a image of the REST-api of the ricky and morty. it listens on port 5000.

 **Service.yaml** - this is the service file (called: rick-morty-service). it sets to port 80 and its target port is 5000 (80:5000).